Philliec459/Open-Source-Petrophysics/README.md

 - [Python-based optimization for lithology estimation based on the original work of Ruben Charles](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/Simple_Petrpphysical_Workflow/rubens_optimization_methods.ipynb)

 **Shaley Sand Log Analysis**
-- Hodges-Lehmann Multiple Swb Indicator method to final Swb to be used to model Clay Bound Water, PHIE and Qv.
+- Hodges-Lehmann Multiple Swb Indicator method to estimate Swb that is used to model Clay Bound Water, PHIE and Qv.
 - Calculate Clay Bound Water, PHIE and Qv for Waxman-Smits saturation analysis using Panel interactive widgets.

 **Permeability and Core Data Interrogation**